iotaledger/iota-wiki/docs/participate/solutions/access.md

 ---
-title: Programmable Contracts
+title: Access
-description: IOTA offers an unique Feeless, Multi-Chain Smart Contract solution that is compatible with Solidity, Rust and Linux.
+description: IOTA's unique solution to grant and control access to data and objects.
 ---